-- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward
+- Jun 3, 2026 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Request Free Consultation

-For example, if a driver fails to stop at a red light and causes an accident that results in injury or death, they could be considered negligent because they did not exercise reasonable care in obeying traffic laws to avoid the accident.
+For example, if a driver fails to stop at a red light and causes an accident that results in death, they could be considered negligent because they did not exercise reasonable care in obeying traffic laws to avoid the accident.

 Negligence can be charged as misdemeanors or felony offenses, depending on the severity of the damages.
 In cases where negligence results in the death of another person, the offender can be charged with a felony offense.